Auld Alliance: Hundred Years War

 The accession of pro-French Robert II led to immediate renewal in 1371, with the embassy of the Bishop of Glasgow and the Lord of Galloway to France.
 The treaty was signed by Charles V at the Château de Vincennes on 30 June, and at Edinburgh Castle by Robert II on 28 October.
 The benefits to Scotland were mixed.
-In 1385, plans were drawn up for a Franco-Scottish invasion of England.
-This included dispatching a small French force to Scotland, for the first time.
-These plans were never acted on: The French invasion failed to materialise.
-The deteriorating relations between France and Scotland were summed up by the French chronicler Jean Froissart when he "wished the King of France would make a truce with the English for two or three years and then march to Scotland and utterly destroy it".
+The Scots benefited from the successful raids of the French admiral Jean de Vienne's on the southern coast of England which relieved military pressure on them.
+In 1385 Vienne used a 180 ship fleet to land an army in Scotland with the intent of invading England, but the force had to withdraw.
+This caused relations between France and Scotland to deteriorate which was summed up by the French chronicler Jean Froissart when he "wished the King of France would make a truce with the English for two or three years and then march to Scotland and utterly destroy it".

 However, necessity had driven the two kingdoms together and the need to resist aggressive new Lancastrian kings kept the alliance together in the 15th century.
 In 1418, with France on the brink of surrendering to the forces of Henry V, the Dauphin, Charles VII, called on his Scottish allies for help.
 Between 1419 and 1424, as many as 15,000 Scottish troops were sent to France.

 French and Scottish forces together won against the English at the Battle of Baugé in 1421.
 It marked the turning point of the Hundred Years War, but the victory was short-lived for Scotland.
 The Scots army was defeated at Verneuil in 1424.
 Despite this defeat, the Scots had given France a valuable breathing space, effectively ensuring the continued power of the French state.

-In 1429, Scots came to the aid of Joan of Arc in her famous relief of Orléans.
+In 1429, Scots came to the aid of Joan of Arc in her famous relief of Orléans, and a large portion of the French Army up until the end of the Loire Valley Campaign was made of Scots men at arms and archers.
 Scottish soldiers also served in the Garde Écossaise, the loyal bodyguard of the French crown.
 Many members of the Scottish expeditions to France chose to settle there.
 Some officers were granted lands and titles in France.
 In the 15th and 16th centuries, they became naturalised French subjects.
 Through the rest of the 15th century, the alliance was formally renewed four times, until the eventual victory of France in the Hundred Years War.